miklevin/MikeLev.in/_posts/2022-12-22-a-place-to-put-things.md

 headline: "Embark on a Tech Literacy Adventure: Learn PyTorch, Group Keywords, and Build Robots!"
 description: I'm taking you on a journey to become a modern tech literate person.
 Learn the basics of PyTorch, group keywords, and build robots.
 Familiarize yourself with Linux, Git, and Vim.
 Set up a GitLab repo and gain the freedom that comes with it.
 Join me as I guide you through this tech literacy adventure!
 keywords: PyTorch, Group Keywords, Build Robots, Linux, Command-Line, Linux Daemon, Git, Vim, GitLab, Repo, Freedom, Pipulate, Python Standard Library, Pip Install, Pandas, Requests, Httpx, ScikitLearn
-categories: vim, linux, git, request, panda, pipulate
+categories: git, pipulate, vim, linux, panda, request
 permalink: /blog/a-place-to-put-things/
 layout: post
 group: blog